SMosegaard/cds-vis/assignments/assignment-3/README.md

 - 1 README.md file
 - 3 folders
     - in: contains data to be processed
-    - src: consists of the Python code to be executed.
-Specifically, it consists of three script to achieve the repository's objectives: one baseline model (TransferLearning.py), one implementing batch normalization (TransferLearning_BatchNorm.py), and one incorporating data augmentation (TransferLearning_DatAug.py)
+    - src: consists of the Python code to be executed
-    - out: stores the saved results, i.e., classification reports in .txt format loss curves in .png format.
+    - out: stores the saved results, i.e., classification reports in .txt format loss curves in .png format

 ## Reproducibility